Joust 2: Survival of the Fittest

-Joust 2: Survival of the Fittest is an arcade game developed by Williams Electronics and released in 1986.
+Joust 2: Survival of the Fittest is an arcade video game developed by Williams Electronics and released in 1986.
 It is a sequel to Williams' 1982 game Joust.
-Like its predecessor, Joust 2 is a 2D aerial combat game with platforms to land on.
-The player uses a button and joystick to control a knight riding a flying ostrich.
-The object is to progress through levels by defeating groups of enemy knights riding buzzards.
-Joust 2 features improved audio-visuals and new features such as mutant buzzards created by eggs falling into lava, the ability to transform from an ostrich to a flying horse, and differently themed levels.
-Waves no longer seamlessly flow into each other; the gameplay is divided into separate screens with transitions between them.
+Like its predecessor, Joust 2 is an action game set in a fantasy world of aerial combat.
+The player controls a knight on a flying ostrich and completes levels by defeating enemy knights riding buzzards; the higher combatant in a collision wins.
+Joust 2 has improved visuals and audio and more complex gameplay, including eggs which turn into mutant buzzards after falling in lava, the ability to transform into a flying horse, additional enemy types, and a button which has a random effect when run over.
+Unlike Joust which has a single screen layout that evolves over time, the levels in Joust 2 are distinct and have unique and themes and gameplay elements.

-John Newcomer led development again, which began to create a kit allowing arcade owners to convert an existing cabinet into another game.
-The original Joust used a horizontal monitor, but Williams chose a vertically oriented screen for the kit as a result of the design's popularity at the time.
+The game uses more advanced hardware than the original Joust, allowing for the new elements.
+John Newcomer led development again, which Williams initiated in order to sell a conversion kit that allowed arcade owners to convert an existing cabinet into another game.
+While Joust used a horizontal monitor, the company chose a vertically oriented screen for the kit as a result of the design's popularity at the time.

-Released during the waning days of the golden age of arcade games, Joust 2 did not achieve the success that Joust reached.
-The game was not ported to contemporary home systems, but was later released as part of arcade game compilations.
+Released after golden age of arcade games, Joust 2 did not achieve the critical or commercial success of Joust.
+The game was not ported to contemporary home systems but was released as part of arcade game compilations starting in 1997.